appscode-cloud/docs/docs/platform/guides/account-management/site-administration/ace-upgrade.md

 ---

-# ACE Upgrade
+# KubeDB Platform Upgrade

-Site administrators can upgrade the AppsCode Enterprise (ACE) management cluster directly from the platform UI by uploading a configuration file downloaded from the AppsCode portal.
+Site administrators can upgrade the KubeDB Platform management cluster directly from the platform UI by uploading a configuration file downloaded from the KubeDB Platform portal.

 ---